eahrold/MunkiMenu/README.md

 ```
 ####Pre-Uninstall
 preuninstall unloads and removes helper tool, Unloads and uninstalls the application launcher
+_*this preuninstall script is first implemented in v0.2.5 do not use this if upgrading from 0.2.4 or earlier it will
+cause the application to hang use the [pre-install script found here][scripts]_
 ```shell
 #!/bin/bash

 PRE_UNINSTALL="/Applications/MunkiMenu.app/Contents/MacOS/MunkiMenu"
 [[ -x ${PRE_UNINSTALL} ]] && ${PRE_UNINSTALL} --preuninstall
 ```